ForgeRock/secret-agent/README.md

 Please refer to the [GCP Documentation](https://cloud.google.com/secret-manager/docs/reference/libraries?hl=nl#cloud-console) for instructions on how to create a service account with the necessary permissions to access the GCP Secrets Manager.
 The `secret-agent` needs access to read/write secrets.
 This can be achieved by assigning the `Secret Manager Admin` role to the service account provided.

 The credentials are provided to the operator using a kubernetes secret under the `GOOGLE_CREDENTIALS_JSON` data key.
 The name of this secret is provided in `spec.appConfig.credentialsSecretName`.
-The referenced Kubernetes secret must be present in the same namespace as the SAC.
+In the default `secret-agent` deployment, the operator will look for a secret with the provided name in the operator's own namespace.
+The user can specify a different namespace by setting the argument `--cloud-secrets-namespace=[NS_NAME]`.
+If this argument is omitted, the operator's default behavior is to fetch the credentials from the same namespace as the SAC.

 Once these credentials are posted to a Kubernetes secret, the next step is to configure the GCP Secret Manager using the `SecretAgentConfiguration`.